-The systems for internal control and risk management of financial reporting are designed to provide reasonable assurance about the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles, applicable laws and regulations, and other requirements for listed companies.
+The systems for internal control and risk management with respect to financial reporting are designed to provide reasonable assurance about the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles, applicable laws and regulations and other requirements for listed companies.
 The internal control and risk management activities are included in Nordea’s planning and resource allocation processes.
-Internal control and risk management of financial reporting at Nordea can be described in accordance with the COSO Framework as follows below.
+Internal control and risk management with respect to financial reporting at Nordea are described below.

 Internal control and risk management

-The control environment constitutes the basis for Nordea’s internal control and centres around the culture and values established by the Board and Group Leadership Team, and the organisational structure, with clear roles and responsibilities.
+The control environment consists of Nordea’s internal controls and centres around the culture and values established by the Board and the GLT and the organisational structure with clear roles and responsibilities.

-The Board bears ultimate responsibility for limiting and monitoring Nordea’s risk exposure.
-Risk management is considered to be an integral part of running the business and the main responsibility for performing risk assessments regarding financial reporting risks rests with the business organisation.
+Risk management is considered to be an integral part of running the business and the main responsibility for performing risk assessments regarding financial reporting risks lies with the business organisation.
 Performing risk assessments close to the business increases the possibility of identifying the most relevant risks.
 In order to govern the quality, control functions stipulate in governing documents when and how these assessments are to be performed.
-Examples of risk assessments are the reocurring Control Self-Assessment and the event-driven Change Risk Management and Approval process.
+Examples of risk assessments are the recurring Risk and Control Self-Assessments and the event-driven Change Risk Management and Approval process.

-The quality assurance vested in the management reporting process, where detailed analysis of the financial outcome is performed, constitutes one of the most important control mechanisms associated with the reporting process.
-The reconciliations constitute another set of important controls where Nordea works continuously to further strengthen the quality.
+The quality assurance achieved through the management reporting process, where a detailed analysis of the financial outcome is performed, constitutes an important control mechanism in the reporting process.

-Group Finance is responsible for ensuring that the Group Accounting Manual and the Financial Control Principles are up-to-date and that changes are communicated with the responsible units.
-These governing documents are broken down into guidelines and standard operating procedures in the responsible units.
-Accounting specialists from Group Finance provide accountants and controllers with information on changes in order to inform of existing and updated rules and regulations with an impact on Nordea.
+Group Finance is responsible for ensuring that the Group Accounting Manual and other relevant directive measures are up to date and that changes are communicated to the responsible units.
+These are supported by detailed guidelines and standard operating procedures in the responsible units.

-Nordea interacts with relevant subject-matter experts to ensure fulfilment of financial reporting objectives.
-Nordea actively participates in relevant national forums, for example forums established by the Financial Supervisory Authorities, Central Banks and associations for financial institutions.
+Nordea interacts with relevant subject-matter experts externally to keep up to date with changes in reporting expectations and ensure the fulfilment of financial reporting objectives.
+Nordea actively participates in relevant national and international forums, such as those established by the financial supervisory authorities, central banks and associations for financial institutions.